ChandraMohan-Sah/Real-Time-Chatapp/README.md

 # Real-Time-Chatapp
-Uderstanding Concept of Asynchronous Communication in Django
+Uderstanding Concept of Asynchronous Communication and Channels.